perjoraxul/My-big-Python-project/README.md

 - usually you will want to find a folder with the team name, in which you'll find information about the last matches played by that team.

+3) directory_path_GOOD

+Purpose : Template-like module which stores the paths for the necessary files.

 example1.csv -